Mico27/gbs-ConfigLoadSavePlugin/README.md

 ### SRAM Slot Count and Size

-The number of save slots and the SRAM bank layout are controlled by engine settings outside this plugin (`SRAM_BANKS_TO_SAVE`).
-The plugin's `data_slot_address` function calculates where each slot begins based on `save_blob_size`.
-With a very small custom save structure, more slots can fit in the same SRAM space.
+The number of save slots and the SRAM bank layout are controlled by engine settings outside this plugin.
+Slot addresses are derived from the save blob size, so a small custom save structure fits more slots in the same SRAM space.

 ### Modified Engine File

-The plugin replaces `engine/src/core/load_save.c`.
-This file is used by both the custom events and the built-in Game Data Save/Load events (since they all link against the same `data_save` / `data_load` / `data_peek` functions).
+The plugin replaces the stock save/load engine file, which is what makes the built-in save events use the custom structure too.
+Another plugin that patches the same file needs one of the included compatibility variants.

 ---